-Having reviewed all of the evidence in the record, the administrative law judge finds: An ineligibility unemployment insurance decision was mailed to the claimant's last-known address of record on January 22, 2015.
-She received the decision within the appeal period.
-The decision contained a warning that an appeal must be postmarked or received by the Appeals Section by February 1, 2015.
-The appeal was not filed until February 5, 2015, which is after the date noticed on the unemployment insurance decision.
-She did not have a reason for the delay.
+Having reviewed all of the evidence in the record, the administrative law judge finds: A disqualification unemployment insurance decision was mailed to the claimant's last-known address of record on March 3, 2015.
+The claimant received the decision in about five days, within the appeal period.
+The decision contained a warning that an appeal must be postmarked or received by the Appeals Section by March 13, 2015.
+The appeal was not filed until March 14, 2015; which is after the date noticed on the unemployment insurance decision.
+The claimant's delay in filing his appeal was due to poor internet reception in his home, and he did not think about mailing an appeal via postal service.